Icosahedron

 Notice these interesting things:

-- It has 20 Faces
+- It has 20 faces

-- It has 30 Edges
+- It has 30 edges

-- It has 12 Vertices (corner points)
+- It has 12 vertices (corner points)

-- and at each vertex 5 edges meet
+- At each vertex 5 edges meet

 - It is one of the Platonic Solids